 There’s a dirty secret about AI-assisted coding: it’s often too helpful.

 The code works.
-But it doesn’t belong.
+It doesn’t belong.

-The Problem: AI Has No Boundaries
+The Problem: No Boundaries

 AI feels none of this friction.